-The Board of Directors authorized a patronage refund of \$395,000 (2017 - \$59,400) as at December 31, 2018.
-The patronage refund approved by the Board of Directors was based on the amount of loan interest paid and deposit interest earned by each member during the fiscal year (excluding credit cards and unauthorized overdrafts).
+The Board of Directors authorized a patronage refund of \$82,750 (2018 - \$395,000) as at December 31, 2019.
+The patronage refund approved by the Board of Directors was based on a percentage of the equity accounts held by each member during the fiscal year.

-The patronage refund has been reflected in the statement of financial position as deposits with related tax savings of approximately \$86,900 (2017 - \$11,583) being reflected in the provision for income taxes.
+The patronage refund has been reflected in the statement of financial position as membership shares and equity accounts with related tax savings of approximately \$20,274 (2018 - \$86,900) being reflected in the provision for income taxes.